ParthDave111/Quant-and-Finance-File/README.md

 File : Analyzing pirice stocks and crypto \\ need to make a table

+## Stochastic Modeling - Callibrating Merton and Heston Model
+The notebook focuses on calibrating the Merton Model, which is used in finance to assess credit risk and value debt.
+This involves implementing the model's logic and utilizing financial data, likely depicted in the included images.
+The process includes mathematical calculations, statistical analysis, and data manipulation using Python libraries like IPython.
+Overall, the notebook aims to accurately adjust the Merton Model's parameters to align with real-world financial data, enhancing its predictive capabilities for credit risk and debt valuation.

 ## Calculating return of Stocks using Yfinance APO
 code : [Here](https://github.com/ParthDave111/Quant-and-Finance-File/blob/main/Working_with_stocks_return.ipynb)